 The consolidated dollar value of airline tickets sold in the first half of 2019 by US travel agencies increased by 3.38%.

-In the first half of the year, there was a 2.4% increase in passenger trips settled by ARC for US travel agencies for a total of 162 million.
+In the first half of the year, there was a 2.4% increase in passenger trips settled by ARC for US agencies for a total of 162 million.

-But how are all these travel agents performing?
+But how are all these travel agencies performing?
 The consolidated dollar value of airline tickets sold in the first half of 2019 by US travel agencies increased by 3.38%, suggesting increased ticket sales, or perhaps just increased ticket prices.
 In the UK, the online travel agency market has seen a significant increase to around 67% of the overall market over the last decade.
-These statistics certainly seem to point to a positive future for the travel agent industry.
+These statistics certainly seem to point to a positive future for the industry.

 The proportion of direct website bookings fell from 79.2% in 2017 to 66.7% in 2018, while marketplace bookings increased to 9.1%, from 3.2%.